-One of the most endearing sights in the Mekong Delta is a person making their way across one of the fascinating 'monkey bridges' (cau khi).
+One of the most endearing sights in the Mekong Delta is a person making

 These simple, arch-shaped footbridges are usually built of uneven logs about 30cm to 80cm wide and have only a simple bamboo railing.
 They are suspended anywhere from 2m to 10m above the canals and connect tiny villages throughout the region to main roads.